Raavanan (2010 film)

-Raavanan was announced in February 2008, amidst much hype of the celebrated director, Mani Ratnam's return to Tamil films, whilst Vikram's and Aishwarya Rai Bachchan's casting creating more anticipation.
+Raavanan was announced in February 2008, amidst much hype of the celebrated director, Ratnam's return to Tamil films, whilst Vikram's and Rai Bachchan's casting creating more anticipation.
 Shooting began soon after, and took place in various locations with a record number of extras in areas including Chalakudy, Kerala and Ooty, Tamil Nadu amongst other regions throughout India.
-The film's music was composed by A. R. Rahman, with lyrics written by Vairamuthu, the cinematography was handled by V. Manikandan and Santhosh Sivan, and editing done by A. Sreekar Prasad.
+The film's music was composed by A. R. Rahman, the cinematography was handled by V. Manikandan and Santhosh Sivan, and editing done by A. Sreekar Prasad.

-The film was also made simultaneously in Hindi as Raavan, with Abhishek Bachchan reprising Vikram's role and Vikram playing the protagonist, while Aishwarya Rai reprises her role from the original.
-Furthermore, the film was dubbed in Telugu as Villain.
-All the three versions were released simultaneously on 18 June 2010 worldwide.
+The film was also made simultaneously in Hindi as Raavan, with Abhishek Bachchan reprising Vikram's role and playing the antagonist, While Vikram reprising Prithviraj's role and playing the protagonist, and Rai Bachchan playing the same role in both films.
+The film was also dubbed in Telugu as Villain.
+All three versions were released simultaneously on 19 June 2010 worldwide.

+It was later remade into Bengali in 2011 as Tiger Number One, starring Shakib Khan, Sahara and Amit Hasan.

 Plot

-A naxalite named Veeraiya and his gang are busy distracting the cops, where police vehicles are set ablaze and women seduce cops into a trap whereby Veera's henchmen attacks and brutally kill them.
-Whilst on a boating trip, Raagini is kidnapped by Veera, where her husband ASP Dev Prakash Subramaniam, is informed of the incident.
+A naxalite named Veeraiya and his gang are busy distracting the cops, where police vehicles are set ablaze and women seduce cops into a trap where Veera's henchmen attack and brutally kill them.
+Whilst on a boating trip, Raagini is kidnapped by Veera, where her husband SP Dev Prakash Subramaniam IPS, is informed of the incident.
 It is revealed that Veera is a local hero in his village, who runs a parallel government in rural areas near Tirunelveli, with his brothers – Singarasu and Sakkarai.
 Though considered a naxalite by the local police, Veera is respected by the villagers.
 He kidnaps Raagini hoping to avenge the death of his sister Vennila, where he brings her to a cliff to kill her.
 She refuses to die at his hands and jumps off the cliff into the water far below, hoping to kill herself, but to no avail.

 This causes Veera to hold off the murder, being unable to kill someone who has no fear of death.
 Dev and his team enter the forests with the aid of Gnanaprakasam, a local forest guard.
 Despite searching deep in the forests, Dev is unable to hunt down Veera.
-Meanwhile, Raagini (who is actually suffering from Stockholm Syndrome) learns that Dev had led an encounter against Veera during Vennila's wedding, where his shot grazes Veera in the neck.
+Meanwhile, Raagini learns that Dev had led an encounter against Veera during Vennila's wedding, where his shot grazes Veera in the neck.
 Fighting for his life, Veera is unable to protect his sister and is led out of the fiasco by his gang.
 The police pressurise Vennila into revealing Veera's hideout.
-When she refuses, she was subjected to torture and was assaulted by the cops.
+When she refused, she was subjected to torture and was assaulted by the cops.
 Veera returned home to find Vennila depressed and traumatised.
 The next day, Vennila committed suicide by drowning in a nearby well.
 Unhappy with the ways of leading the war causing distress to his gang, Sakkarai offers a truce to Dev, who initially seems to agree.